-The United Evangelical Mission is an international communion of 35 Protestant churches from various traditions in Africa, Asia, and Germany, along with the v.
-Bodelschwingh Foundation Bethel.
+The United Evangelical Mission is an international communion of 38 Protestant churches from various traditions in Africa, Asia, and Germany, along with the v.
+Bodelschwingh Foundations Bethel.

 The Council is equally composed by representatives from all 3 UEM regions.
 The General Assembly reflects the majority of African and Asian member churches.

 Our headquarters is in Wuppertal, Germany.
-We run two international training centers for global learning in ecumenical perspective in Wuppertal and in Bielefeld-Bethel, Germany.
+Besides, we run an international training center for global learning in ecumenical perspective in Bielefeld-Bethel, Germany.
 Our work within the Africa region is coordinated by our regional office in Dar-es-Salam, Tanzania and within the Asia region by our regional office in Medan, Indonesia.
 Approximately 120 co-workers are employed in all three UEM offices and institutions.

 Since 1996 the UEM is an international mission organization where all African, Asian and German members have the same rights in terms of financial and political decisions.
 The Council as leading body of UEM is equally composed with members of all three regions while the General Assembly reflects the majority of African and Asian members.